git/git.github.io/rev_news/drafts/edition-106.md

 + [[PATCH 0/4] Switch links to https](https://lore.kernel.org/git/pull.1589.git.1695392027.gitgitgadget@gmail.com/)

-  Last September Josh Soref posted a 4 patch long series on the mailing list to improve the URLs used throughout the documentation and the code base of the project.
+  In September, Josh Soref had posted a 4 patch long series on the mailing list to improve the URLs used throughout the documentation and the code base of the project.